Gay Washington DC

 CLOSED: William Lewis House B&B (1309 R St NW) Edwardian-style B&B, near tourist sights and gay bars, special Sunday breakfast.

-Bars & Clubs Capitol Hill, SE & Anaccostia
+Bars & Clubs Capitol Hill, NE, SE & Anaccostia

 Bachelor's Mill (1104 8th St SE), neighborhood institution, karaoke, pool tournaments, weekend dance parties, roof patio bars, 7 nights of entertainment and Miss Star Black America pageants.